 What are the different types of content that you can create your startup website?

 - Blogs – The most primary and widely used form of content has been blog posts.
 Tech blogs should be relevant, informative, and engaging so that your readers keep visiting your blog to read more.

 - Ebooks – Ebooks are basically detailed versions of your blogs.
 Not everyone would like to read along and detailed piece.
 However, for the people who are actually interested in reading detailed content pieces, you can create ebooks.
 Use call-to-action (CTAs) on your blogs, to direct people to a landing page, from where they can download their ebooks.

-- Case Studies – Case studies are more like success stories of customers who were able to solve their problem through you.
+- Case Studies – Case studies are more like success stories of customers who were able to solve their problems through you.
 You can use various forms of content to present a case study.

-- Templates – You can provide your audience with template tools which can help them save time, and is likely to keep them engaged with your content.
+- Templates – You can provide your audience with template tools that can help them save time, and is likely to keep them engaged with your content.

 - Infographics – It is basically a combination of information and graphics, that helps in presenting information, data, or knowledge appealingly through graphic visual representations.